SymfonyCasts/symfony7/sfcasts/render-form.md

 }
 ```

+Refresh... and...
+Hey!
+That look's a bit better!

 ## Adding a Submit Button

-Buuuut we've got a tiny issue.
-Our beautiful form is missing the most
-important element - a submit button.
+Our form is missing the most important element - a submit button.
 How do we add one?
-The best practice
+There are two ways to do this.
+There's a `SubmitType` field that we can add to our custom
-is to add your submit button manually in Twig, not inside the form type.
+form type class.
+The alternative is to add the button manually in the Twig template.

-Let's create a simple button.
+We'll start with the manual method, but don't worry, we'll cover adding a button
+to the form type later.

 Back in the Twig template, below the form, add:
 `<button>Create</button>`, `type="submit"`.
 I'll add some Tailwind CSS classes
-to make it look prettier.
-You can copy/paste
-this long list of CSS classes from the script below.
+to make it look nicer.
+You can copy/paste this long list of CSS classes from the script below.

-Remember, this button must be inside the `form` tag; otherwise, no matter how
+We have a problem here though, this button must be inside the `form` tag; otherwise, no matter how
-many times you click or how hard you will press your touchpad, it just won't
+many times you click it, it just won't
 do anything.
 So, we'll switch from rendering the entire form at once
-to rendering it piece by piece.
+to rendering it in a way that gives us more control.

-Replace the form tag with `{{ form_start(form) }}`, add `{{ form_end(form) }}`
+Replace the `form()` function with `{{ form_start(form) }}`, add `{{ form_end(form) }}`
 below it, and put a special `{{ form_widget(form) }}` between them to
 render all the form fields.
+Move our submit button just before `form_end()`.

 ## A Quick Note About disabled Turbo